jronallo/microdata_schemaorg_example/source/code4lib.html.md

 Conclusion
 ----------

-Semantic markup of data embedded in HTML is a rapidly changing area.
-Whether or not you implement Microdata and/or Schema.org, understanding ...
-For cultural heritage organizations to YKK
+Semantic markup of data embedded in HTML is a rapidly changing area, and much of what is written here is likely to change.
+While this is challenging for implementers, it also provides a chance for cultural heritage organizations to enter the conversation.
+There is still an
+opportunity to have an impact on these technologies to improve the discoverability and uses of our collections and services.
+The next step is to take a closer look, try it out, and report back to the community on your experiences and use cases.
+Who is interested in making the web a better place for libraries, archives, and museums?

+YKK call to action too cheesy?

 Appendix: Resources
 -------------------